This post may contain affiliate links.

 Undaunted, I ordered industrial strength double-sided adhesive and used it to stick the magnets back on the wall.
 The adhesion was good, but the tape was a bit thick and kept the magnets from laying completely flat.
 The tins wouldn't stick to the bumpy surface.
 I can at least vouch for the fact that this adhesive is very strong, truly easy to remove, and left no trace on my RV walls after I pulled it all back off.
 It also makes a very interesting sticky, rubbery ball when wadded up.

 Then I did what any sensible person would do when faced by an insurmountable obstacle: I Googled the problem.
 Apparently I was not the first person to have idea of using adhesive magnetic sheets.
-I ended up finding this website, which advised doing two things which I had not done the first time:
+I ended up finding this website, where I found the advice to do two things which I had not done the first time:

 - Use a J-roller to help the magnets stick evenly.